kevinshenyang07/AppSentinel/README.md

 ### Bonus features

-There are many directions this cellular automata engine could eventually go.
-Some anticipated updates are:
+There are many directions this dashboard app could eventually go.
+Some of the useful features would be:

 - [ ] Offer an "add" button to let users create a chart themselves.
 - [ ] Charts are draggable.